yenisbel/building_tower/README.md

 ## Game Rule
 The following are the default game rule:

-* In every game player starts with 3 opportunities.
-Every time a Tower block is dropped player is deduct 1 opportunities; game ends when opportunities are depleted.
+* In every game player starts with 1 base for the tower.
+Every time a block is dropped player(using the enter key); game ends when tower top the sky limit.

-* Player is rewarded with 25 point for every successful stacked blocks(Success), if a block is stacked on top of the previous one.
+* Player is rewarded with points that can range from 100 to 10 for every stacked blocks.
+The range of points is calculated based on the tower base coordenates(position x).
+If a block is stacked pefectly on top of the previous one and align with the base position as well, then player rewarded with 100 points instead.

+* If a block is stacked on top of the previous one, but no align perfectly with the base the Player will only have the points calculated for the current position .

 * Player can pressed space keyboard to restart the game

+* Player can use the mouse to swing the block and have the perfect angle before dropped it

+* For released the block from the sling the Player can pressed enter key

 ## Architecture and Technologies
 * Vanilla JavaScript will be used for game logic